-Serbia mining: Tethyan Resources PLC takes option over Serbian Raska copper/gold project5.
-October 2016. / Mining
+Serbia mining: Tethyan Resources PLC takes option over Serbian Raska copper/gold project, Mining

 AIM-listed junior Tethyan Resources PLC has taken an option over the Suva Ruda project in Serbia.